obensonne/poole/README.md

 ## Page Layout

 Every Poole page is based on the skeleton file `page.html`.
-Hence adjusting the site layout means adjusting `page.html` and extending or replacing its CCS file `input/poole.css`.
+Hence adjusting the site layout means adjusting `page.html` and extending or replacing its CSS file `input/poole.css`.

 The only thing you should keep in `page.html` are the embedded